Trump says US is talking with an Iranian leader as he extends deadline for striking power plants

 Earlier, Iranian Foreign Minister Abbas Araghchi said he spoke by phone with his Turkish counterpart, Hakan Fidan.
 Turkey has been an intermediary in past talks between Tehran and Washington.

-Turkey’s Foreign Ministry declined to comment Monday on whether the country had relayed messages between Iran and the U.S. On Sunday, Turkish officials said Fidan had also spoken to his counterparts from Qatar, Saudi Arabia, Pakistan, Egypt, and the European Union, as well as with U.S. officials as part of efforts to end the war.
+The Turkish Foreign Ministry declined to comment Monday on whether the country had relayed messages between Iran and the U.S. On Sunday, Turkish officials said Fidan had also spoken to his counterparts from Qatar, Saudi Arabia, Pakistan, Egypt and the European Union, as well as with U.S. officials as part of efforts to end the war.

 Egyptian President Abdel-Fattah el-Sissi said Cairo has delivered “clear messages” to Iran focusing on de-escalating the conflict, according to his office.
-Egypt's Foreign Ministry said it was making “constant efforts and communications” with all parties.
+The Egyptian Foreign Ministry said it was making “constant efforts and communications” with all parties.

 An Egyptian official said the U.S. and Iran exchanged messages through Egypt, Turkey and Pakistan over the weekend aimed at averting strikes on energy infrastructure.
 The official was not authorized to speak to the media and so spoke on condition of anonymity.